What is a Third-Party Vendor and Why is Third-Party Security Important?

 If your vendors fail to deliver, you’ll fail to deliver.
 However, risk is inherent in any business relationship.
 Using third-party vendors comes with many risks, most of which can be mitigated.

-The biggest risk is choosing the wrong third-party vendor that doesn’t hold your high security standards.
+The biggest risk is choosing a third-party vendor that doesn’t align with your security standards.
 For instance, your network security team needs to follow security protocols that live up to your specific standards.
-If your company is bound by regulations like HIPAA, you can’t afford to hire a network security company that doesn’t use high-level encryption.
+If your company is bound by regulations such as HIPAA, you can’t afford to hire a network security company that doesn’t comply with HIPAA..
 You need a vendor that understands regulations and is willing to adapt to meet those regulations.

-When you’re bound by data privacy regulations, you need to know exactly what security standards are being implemented and if they aren’t on par with your security standards, you need to find a new vendor.
+When you’re bound by data privacy regulations, you need to know exactly what security standards are being implemented and if your vendors aren’t on par with them, you must try to remediate that.
 Otherwise, you’re risking a data breach.

-Data breaches are a big deal when you’re protecting personal information regulated by big industries.
-Unfortunately, data breaches due to lax security are on the rise and are more common than ever before.
-In just the first quarter of 2020, 8.4 billion records were exposed in data breaches.
+Data breaches are extremely disruptive, especially when you’re protecting personal information.
+Unfortunately, data breaches are on the rise and are more common than ever before.
+In 2021 alone, billions of records have been exposed.

 Data breaches can cause disruptions to operations, devastating financial consequences, legal action and a damaged reputation.
-To avoid these, you can’t let your guard down.
+To avoid these, you can’t let your guard down when it comes to your own security or that of your vendors.

 Managing vendor security the easy way

 Risk assessments can be cumbersome and time-consuming, especially with multiple vendors.
-That’s where we can help.
+That’s where Panorays can help.

 Let us evaluate your vendors

 With Panorays’ vendor assessments, you’ll get a 360-degree view of just how secure your vendor’s assets are.
-We’ll check on assets from a hacker’s point of view to uncover any possible cyber gaps, and provide remediation plans to mitigate them.
+Panorays’ Cyber Risk Rating uncovers your vendors’ attack surface while also checking their internal policies through our automated Smart Questionnaire.™ We’ll identify any cyber gap discovered in both types of assessments, and provide remediation plans to mitigate them.